 Ardmere Road in Hither Green is a quiet residential street of smaller Victorian terraced houses with some post Second World War bomb damage replacement homes; it is older than the homes to the south and predates the arrival of the station by around 15 years.

-It was unusual in the area in that when Charles Booth’s researcher Ernest Alves included it on his 1899 walk which was mapping poverty in late Victorian London it was coloured ‘dark blue’, one up from the lowest class.
+It was unusual in the area in that when Charles Booth’s researcher Ernest Aves included it on his 1899 walk which was mapping poverty in late Victorian London it was coloured ‘dark blue’, one up from the lowest class.
 He described Ardmere Road as

 One of the fuller streets, shoddy building, two families the rule.

 Charles Booth conducted an ‘Inquiry into Life and Labour in London’ between 1886 and 1903 – for much of the city he produced wonderfully detailed maps coloured on the basis of income and the social class of its inhabitants.
-His assessment was based on walks carried out either himself or through a team of social investigators, like Alves, often with clergymen or the police, listening, observing what he saw and talking to people he met on the road.
-The observations were part of a longer walk by Ernest Alves that took in much of the Corbett estate which was being built.
+His assessment was based on walks carried out either himself or through a team of social investigators, like Aves, often with clergymen or the police, listening, observing what he saw and talking to people he met on the road.
+The observations were part of a longer walk by Ernest Aves that took in much of the Corbett estate which was being built.
 The extract of the map below is available from London School of Economics as a Creative Commons.

 Hither Green had been just a series of large houses along what is now Hither Green Lane and North Park Farm when the railway navvies carved the route through the area in the 1860s.
 There were little bits of development around the edges of the area in the next decade – with roads like Courthill Road emerging.
 The houses in Ardmere Road, along with the those in the neighbouring Maythorne Cottages were much smaller though and were built before the school in Beacon Road – the site for which was bought in 1881 (1)

-So was Alves right about the street?
-The 1901 census was carried out a couple of years after Alves visited Hither Green, so the street was unlikely to have changed that much.
+So was Aves right about the street?
+The 1901 census was carried out a couple of years after Aves visited Hither Green, so the street was unlikely to have changed that much.
 The census showed two households in each house were the just the majority, in 16/30 houses – with an average of 7.8 people living in the small three bedroom houses – the highest being 12.
 There were a couple of shops – a grocer at 18 and an off-licence beer shop at 17.

 All were manual labourers except for the Police Constable at 9, and you could probably make the case for PC Davies being a manual worker too.
 A disproportionate number of the men worked in the building trade – some of these will have worked for Cameron Corbett’s contractors in the development of the Corbett Estate.
 While Corbett initially rented out some of the smaller houses on his estate to building workers – notably in Sandhurst Road – this probably wasn’t sufficient.